 The decisions have recently been made by the Denny Fund Forum made up of recent grant awardees from the Denny & District Fund who will convene to share learning, inform decision making and support shaping the future priorities of the fund.
 In 2021 Foundation Scotland will work with these members to establish a Denny Community Fund panel who in turn will make decisions on applications to the fund.

-Minutes of the latest panel meetings are available on request from the Community Funds Coordinator.
+Minutes of the latest panel meetings are available on request from the Community Funds Adviser.
 Contact details can be found below.

 Mary Travers, Community Funds Adviser